Asymptotic Behavior of a Buoyant Jet Regime inside a Carbon-dioxide Ejector: Similarity Analysis of the Flow Field in Regime 3

 The scaled axial velocity distribution, $\bar{u}_{x}/\bar{u}_{\text{th}}$ at $2\leq x/d\leq 10$, is shown in Fig.~\ref{fig:velocity_rad.png}.
 The radial gradient of $\bar{u}_{x}/\bar{u}_{\text{th}}$ can be seen to be decreasing downstream, due to the acceleration of the quiescent gaseous fluid surrounding the `motive' jet.
 Furthermore, the velocity of the jet at $|r/d|\leq 0.5$ decreases downstream by momentum diffusion triggered by mixing along the shear layer.
 Mixing decreases the inertial difference between the surrounding gas and the jet, leading towards a radial equilibrium of kinetic energy.
 However, the prior effect of the boundary layer by the converging needle can be observed in the velocity distribution at $x/d\leq 5$, showing a slight decrease near $r/d = 0$.

 Some mathematical manipulation of Eq.~\eqref{equ:similarity_mass} provides more information on the approximate nature of the solution.
 Specifically, we can write

 where

-and $\lim_{\eta\rightarrow\infty}G = 2$, which is a constant.
-The first term in Eq.~\eqref{equ:nature_mass} is related to the boundary conditions ($f|_{\eta\rightarrow\infty}-f|_{\eta=0}$) and the third integral is related to the velocity distribution.
-However, all other integrals in Eq.~\eqref{equ:nature_mass} are a function of density gradient, which leads to incompleteness in the self-similarity reduction requiring further care.
+and $\lim_{\eta\rightarrow\infty}(G/\eta) = 1 + \exp(\varepsilon d/\overline{\rho}_{m})$, which is a constant.
+The second integral is a function of the density gradient, which leads to incompleteness in the self-similarity reduction and requires further attention.
 Its nature is similar to $\tanh(\varepsilon,\eta)$ using asymptotic approximation.
 Furthermore, the presence of $\tanh(\varepsilon,\eta)$ in the expression for $g(\eta)$ also influences the transformed momentum equation Eq.~\eqref{equ:similarity_transformation}.
 Indeed, the effect of the density gradient is confirmed by observing the radial velocity distribution in Fig.~\ref{fig:velocity_rad.png}.